passcod/blook/transcripts/queerly-there-special-01.md

 The girls' dormitory stairs were designed by the founders of Hogwarts to transform into a slide when the boys try to climb them.

 Hermione says it's an old fashioned rule.
-And that's due to the founders thinking girls are more trustworthy.
+And that it's due to the founders thinking girls are more trustworthy.

-It's not statued if this is the same for all houses or just Gryffindor.
+It's not stated if this is the same for all houses or just Gryffindor.
 Not that I don't see why it wouldn't be the case.

 The tone of the scene in Order of the Phoenix is humorous.
-It's funny that Ron can't ascend the staircase.
-It's very heteronormative.
+It's _funny_ that Ron can't ascend the staircase.
+It's _very_ heteronormative.

-It ignores the existence of folks outside the gender binary, plays into myths about how boys can't control themselves around respecting girls' privacy and boundaries, which they can, by the way.
+It ignores the existence of folks outside the gender binary, plays into myths about how boys can't control themselves around respecting girls' privacy and boundaries...

-Screw "boys will be boys."

-Boys will be held accountable for their actions and to a higher standard of self control.
+Which they can, by the way.
+Screw "boys will be boys," boys will be held accountable for their actions and to a higher standard of self-control.

 It assumes that girls aren't going to be interested in going to the boys' dorms for makeout sessions.
 And that same-gender makeouts... aren't a thing.